ecarrera/Unity-Animate/README.md

-The ease use of the component facilitate to create multiple types of animations for UI interactions and very simple 3d animations.
+The easy use of the component facilitate to create multiple types of animations for UI interactions and very simple 3d animations.